rafaelrgi/php_leaf-DEPRECATED-/README.md

 # php_leaf
-Leaf is a light, easy, agile, adaptable, fast PHP framework, aiming to provide a very thin foundation for PHP sites/applications.
+Leaf is a Light, Easy, Agile/Adaptable, Fast PHP MVC framework, aiming to provide a very thin foundation for PHP web sites and web applications.

+To use it, just take the "/src/" folder as a starting point for your code, keeping the folder "/src/app/systems/" untouched.